- Community testing

 If you need to hand in keys for a property or garage, call us on 01279 446655.

-We will not be invoicing leaseholders for any new major works until July and any work to recover outstanding major works bills is now on hold until July.
-If you are currently struggling to pay bills you can also apply for help, which could include deferring service charges or major works loans for up to 3 months.
+If you are currently struggling to pay bills, you can apply for help, which could include deferring service charges for up to 3 months.

-If you would like to apply for support please contact us by email at firstname.lastname@example.org or telephone us on 01279 446206.
+If you are a leaseholder and would like support please contact us by email at firstname.lastname@example.org

 Our current homelessness process is continuing as normal, see our help if you are homeless page for information.